DigiDuRe/DigiDuRe/act1/README.md

 **Figure 2 Dutch Ministers 1572-2004**

-Contrary to Dataset 1/ DDRC, this dataset also contains data about ministers that started their careers after 1815.
-For the DDRC van Lieburg (the Lead Applicant of the project) wants to use this dataset as the starting point for the individual ministers.
+Contrary to Dataset 1/ DRC, this dataset also contains data about ministers that started their careers after 1815.
+For the DRC van Lieburg (the Lead Applicant of the project) wants to use this dataset as the starting point for the individual ministers.
 However, something that makes this dataset complicated to work with is that over time people had the same name and individuals are not easily distinguishable since no unique ID is provided.
 Yet, the Lead applicant is certaOut of the 53646 records this dataset contains, 25082 times exactly the same name is used.
 However, counting the number of times a name is used, where every count would be a step in its career, results in unfeasible career paths.
 J. de Jong would have had 30 positions over an unfeasible long period of time.
 Looking closely at the dataset “J. de Jong” appears to be a name that, not surprisingly in the Netherlands, represents multiple individuals.

 ![Figure 3](/images/figure3.png)

-As a strategy in this harmonization process we have decided to take the DDRC as a starting point.
+As a strategy in this harmonization process we have decided to take the DRC as a starting point.
 To take DM as starting point is currently not feasible, since individuals are difficult to distinguish.
-However taking DDRC as a starting point is also difficult since the locations where ministers were stationed seems to be not accurate.
+However taking DRC as a starting point is also difficult since the locations where ministers were stationed seems to be not accurate.
 We have therefore made a join between locations that came out of the notebook above on the combination name, infix, surname, placename, year and counted the number of ministers where these where exactly the same.
-Next we compared the number of identical positions minister had in DDRC and DM that exactly matched (thus where name, infix, surname, placename and year are identical).
-By comparing the counts of fields there are exactly the same with each other we are able to see if the individual ministers in DDRC are complete.
+Next we compared the number of identical positions minister had in DRC and DM that exactly matched (thus where name, infix, surname, placename and year are identical).
+By comparing the counts of fields there are exactly the same with each other we are able to see if the individual ministers in DRC are complete.
 For those where the number of matching positions do not match a database is created that needs to be curated.

 However before performing this harmonzation step, the DM needs to be cleaned.
 A thorough analysis scan of the dataset revealed a series of errors listed below.
 -	Information is stored in wrong column.